garyfeng/literate-programming/examples/keystroke.md

 Original project hosted on [CodePen](http://codepen.io/garyfeng/pen/BoqyGd)

 ----
-This example uses the [JsDiff library](https://github.com/kpdecker/jsdiff) to compare the text in the textarea, and shows the timestampe and diffs using simple inline CSS.
+This example uses the [JsDiff library](https://github.com/kpdecker/jsdiff) to compare the text in the textarea, and to show the timestamp and diffs using simple inline CSS.
 In a real application you'd want to log the data in a structured way.

 The project was inspired a CodePen by Lonnie Smith (http://codepen.io/anon/pen/zGEBRG), which uses a custom function to do the text diffs.
 Its function is limited compared to JsDiff.
 For one, JsDiff offers diffing at char or word level (among other choices).
-In addition, Lonnie's algorithm will have difficulties handling multiple simultaneous changes that could happen in text editing when someone does a spell checking with the "change all" funciton.
-In that case, Lonnie's diff function will report the text from the beginning of the first change to the late of the last change as a single block of change, whereas the JsDiff will report many minimal changes.
-There are certain advantages to this.
+In addition, Lonnie's algorithm will have difficulties handling multiple simultaneous changes that could happen in text editing when someone does a spell checking with the "change all" function.
+In that case, Lonnie's diff function will report the text from the beginning of the first change to the late of the last change as a single block of change, whereas the JsDiff will accurately report many minimal changes.

 ----